-In all, OTSI dealt with 18 investigations during the reporting period.
-Of the 11 investigations initiated in 2014 - 15, three were completed within the reporting period, together with another seven which were in progress from 2013 - 14.
+In all OTSI dealt with 36 investigations during the reporting period, 23 initiated in 2015-2016 and 13 from previous years.
+Of the 23 investigations initiated in 2015-2016, two were completed within the reporting period, together with another nine which were in progress from previous years.

 Seven investigations were completed under NSW State legislation.
-The reports of these investigations were submitted to the Minister, tabled in Parliament and published on the OTSI website on the dates indicated:
+The reports of these investigations were submitted to the Minister of Transport and Infrastructure, tabled in Parliament and published on the OTSI website on the dates indicated: